DR. MARGARETE A. CHASE, PhD, D.Min, MA Counseling, MA Education, LMHC

 Dr. Chase is a licensed mental health counselor (LMHC) in the State of Washington.

-She has been a licensed clinical psychologist in Brazil for almost 30 years.
+She has been a licensed clinical psychologist in Brazil for over 30 years.
 During that time, she has accumulated well over 20,000 hours of counseling practice with an emphasis in cognitive behavioral therapy (CBT).
 To better understand the laws in the U.S., Dr. Chase also obtained a Master's in Counseling degree in the U.S. and graduated with 4.0 G.P.A. as a Graduate with Highest Distinction.
 Her approach to counseling is eclectic, and she does not confine her counseling skills solely to CBT; rather, she employs numerous counseling theories to meet the needs of a wide variety of clients including children, adolescents, adults (both men and women), couples, groups, individuals with substance abuse issues, girls with teenage pregnancies, and counseling businesses on

 Dr. Chase began following the research of Dr. John Gottman (professor emeritus of the University of Washington Department of Psychology) in the early 1990s.
 She began applying some of his theories in her practice by the mid-1990s.
 Some of these theories have enabled her to be more effective in dealing with couples' issues.
 She cited Dr. Gottman’s work in her 2005 book for couples entitled “The Difficult Art of Creating Pearls...
 The secret is in your hands!” [rough translation of the Portuguese title “A Difícil Arte de Criar Pérolas…O segredo está em suas mãos!”]